qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_default_jobs.rst

 source
 ------
-Create a source version of the application.
+Create a source version of the application, using the original file path for each class.

 The source version of an application is tailored towards development activities.
 It makes it easy to write code, run the application, test, debug and inspect the application code, fix issues, add enhancements, and repeat.

-The *source* job concatenates the contents of the classes that make up the application into a few files, only leaving your own application classes separate.
-Those are in their original source form, and their files are directly loaded from their original paths on the file system.
+With the *source* job all the classes of the application are in their original source form, and their files are directly loaded from their original paths on the file system.
 If you inspect your application in a JavaScript debugger like Firebug or Chrome Developer Tools, you can identify each file individually, read its code and comments, set breakpoints, inspect variables and so forth.

-Having the other class files (framework, libraries, contribs) chunked together in a few files you get the loading speed of nearly the build version.
+If you find yourself in a situation where you want to inspect more than your current application's class files in the debugger (e.g. because you are debugging another library along the way), this job is preferable.

 You have to re-run this job  when you introduce new dependencies, e.g. by instantiating a class you haven't used before.
 This changes the set of necessary classes for your application, and the generator has to re-create the corresponding loader.

 There are two variants of the *source* job available which you might find interesting.
-One is called source-all_ and will include all the known classes of all involved libraries, the other is source-each_ which will load only the necessary files for your application (like *source*), but each directly from its individual path.
+One is called source-all_ and will include all available classes of all involved libraries, the other is source-hybrid_ which improves loading speed by concatenating some of the class code.
 See their respective entries.

 .. _pages/tool/generator_default_jobs#source-all: